troydm/micro/README.md

 micro
 =====

-micro - trivial micro compiler written in OCaml
+micro - trivial micro compiler written in OCaml using ocamllex and ocamlyacc

-further description can be found in my blog post [Writing Micro Compiler in OCaml](http://troydm.github.io/blog/2014/03/29/writing-micro-compiler-in-ocaml/)
+further description can be found in my blog post [Rewriting Micro Compiler in OCaml using ocamllex and ocamlyacc](http://troydm.github.io/blog/2014/11/14/rewriting-micro-compiler-in-ocaml-using-ocamllex-and-ocamlyacc/)

 license
 -------